 - '5.1.4.
 Provisions for electronic system security - 5.1.4.1.
-Any vehicle with an emission control computer must include features to deter modification, except as authorized by the manufacturer.
+Any vehicle with an emission control computer must include features to deter modification, except as authorised by the manufacturer.
+The manufacturer shall authorise modifications if these modifications are necessary for the diagnosis, servicing, inspection, retrofitting or repair of the vehicle.
 Any reprogrammable computer codes or operating parameters must be resistant to tampering and the computer and any related maintenance instructions must conform to the provisions in ISO DIS 15031-7.
-Any removable calibration memory chips must be potted, encased in a sealed container or protected by electronic algorithms and must not be changeable without the use of specialized tools and procedures.
+Any removable calibration memory chips must be potted, encased in a sealed container or protected by electronic algorithms and must not be changeable without the use of specialized tools and procedures. - 5.1.4.2.

-- 5.1.4.2.
 Computer-coded engine operating parameters must not be changeable without the use of specialized tools and procedures (e. g. soldered or potted computer components or sealed (or soldered) computer enclosures). - 5.1.4.3.
 In the case of mechanical fuel-injection pumps fitted to compression-ignition engines, manufacturers must take adequate steps to protect the maximum fuel delivery setting from tampering while a vehicle is in service. - 5.1.4.4.
 Manufacturers may apply to the approval authority for an exemption to one of these requirements for those vehicles which are unlikely to require protection.
 The criteria that the approval authority will evaluate in considering an exemption will include, but are not limited to, the current availability of performance chips, the high-performance capability of the vehicle and the projected sales volume of the vehicle. - 5.1.4.5.
 Manufacturers using programmable computer code systems (e. g.
 Electrical Erasable Programmable Read-Only Memory, EEPROM) must deter unauthorized reprogramming.
 Manufacturers must include enhanced tamperprotection strategies including data encryption using methods to secure the encryption algorithm and write protect features requiring electronic access to an off-site computer maintained by the manufacturer.
 Comparable methods may be considered by the authority if they give the same level of protection.' - 12.
 Sections 5.2.1 and 5.2.3 are replaced by the following: - '5.2.1.
-Positive-ignition engined vehicles must be subject to the following tests: - Type I (verifying the average tailpipe emissions after a cold start), - Type II (carbon monoxide emission at idling speed), - Type III (emission of crankcase gases), - Type IV (evaporation emissions), - Type V (durability of anti-pollution control devices), - Type VI (verifying the average low ambient temperature carbon monoxide and hydrocarbon tailpipe emissions after a cold start, - OBD-test.' - '5.2.3.
-Compression-ignition engined vehicles must be subject to the following tests: - Type I (verifying the average tailpipe emissions after a cold start) - Type V (durability of anti-pollution control devices) - and, where applicable, OBD test.'
+Positive-ignition engined vehicles must be subject to the following tests: - Type I (verifying the average tailpipe emissions after a cold start), - Type II (carbon monoxide emission at idling speed), - Type III (emission of crankcase gases), - Type IV (evaporation emissions), - Type V (durability of anti-pollution control devices), - Type VI (verifying the average low ambient temperature carbon monoxide and hydrocarbon tailpipe emissions after a cold start,